Malicious-Entity/Get-Entity/README.md

 #Enterprise environment, using 1 process with 15 threads, queried 600 systems in ~15 minutes.

 #Known Bugs:
-Errors out on systems with more than one DNS entry (dual-homed etc.)
+Errors out on systems with more than one DNS entry (dual-homed etc.).
+Workaround: providing the IP directly instead of hostname.

 #Updates
 Coming soon: Alternate mode for when storing network credentials is disabled also enabling the script to run as the current logged in user (no user/pass input) for instances where a system is compromised, but not the user password.
 As a workaround, the script can be changed to make the paramaters not mandatory.